komodorio/komocli/README.md

 JWT token can be specified via env variable `KOMOCLI_JWT` `KOMOCLI_WS_URL` is the base URL for env, defaults to `wss://app.komodor.com`, `KOMOCLI_DEV` flag would make it use query string param for JWT instead of cookie.
-`KOMOCLI_BIND` sets the bind address for forwarder
+`--address` sets the bind address for forwarder

 # Roadmap, Ideas, TODOs

+- add unit-tests
 - have nicer CLI param for port forward, more kubectl-like
 - make sure --help is meaningful
 - support service as PF specification